 Health care organizations are already among New York's top employers.
-And the health care industry is expected to expand in the coming years, with employment projected to grow by 27 percent over the period of 2016 to 2026.1
+And the health care industry is expected to expand in the coming years, with employment projected to grow by 27 percent over the period of 2016 to 2026, according to NYSDOL

 Some of the top careers of choice in the field include the following.
 (All data is from the OES program.)

-- Health care manager—New York has the third-highest level of employment for health care managers and is second for providing top-paying positions.3
+- Health care manager—New York has the third-highest level of employment for health care managers and is second for providing top-paying positions.

 - Social service assistant—Social and human service assistants can uncover exciting possibilities in New York.
-The state comes in second for the highest employment levels in the U.S.3
+The state comes in second for the highest employment levels in the U.S.

 As the construction industry continues to grow, many companies are finding that there are not enough new workers entering the field to replace the retiring baby boomers.
-This will likely continue to be a challenge with employment in the sector projected to grow by 14 percent from 2016 to 2026.1 If you can picture yourself adding to the legacy of the New York landscape in a computer-aided drafting or architectural design career, then this might be the best time to get started.
+This will likely continue to be a challenge, as NYSDOL projects employment in the sector to grow by 14 percent from 2016 to 2026.
+If you can picture yourself adding to the legacy of the New York landscape in a computer-aided drafting or architectural design career, then this might be the best time to get started.

 6. Repair & Maintenance Services

-Data from NYSDOL indicates that between 2016 and 2026, New York's employment rate in the repair and maintenance services sector is expected to grow by seven percent.1 This diverse industry includes numerous mechanical and trades positions.
+Data from NYSDOL indicates that between 2016 and 2026, New York's employment rate in the repair and maintenance services sector is expected to grow by seven percent.
+This diverse industry includes numerous mechanical and trades positions.
 Some of the top training choices for repair and maintenance services include the following.
 (All data is from the OES program.)

-- Auto body repair—New York is fifth in the nation for the highest employment level of auto body repairers.3
+- Auto body repair—New York is fifth in the nation for the highest employment level of auto body repairers.

-- Automotive service technology—New York holds fourth place in the U.S. for the highest level of automotive service technician positions.3
+- Automotive service technology—New York holds fourth place in the U.S. for the highest level of automotive service technician positions.

-- HVAC technology—Coming in with the fourth-highest employment level of HVAC technicians in the nation, New York is a great place to engage in HVAC training.3
+- HVAC technology—With the fourth-highest employment level of HVAC technicians in the nation, New York is a great place to engage in HVAC training.